FXfireKR/GFL_Project_DX11/README.md

-# [ 2020 - 02 - 20 ]  Update Note
+# [ 2020 - 02 - 22 ]  Update Note

 ## Bug fix

- - When use damagelog class render, battle atlas render alpha was dropping with damage font alpha.
+ - worldmapScene, when click the panel the API cannot reconize the player's input.

- - When tatic doll skill pre-active after use active skill, character voice was slowly together.
+## Issue
- - Use active skill button LBUTTON -> RBUTTON
+ - spine mixtime animation render should be improved & Know how to use spineAPI well.

 ## Current Develop